CVaria/thetis-dataset-improvement/README.md

 # thetis-dataset-improvement
-Extraaction of refined skeletal data from dataset THETIS
+Extraction of refined skeletal data from dataset THETIS